-Our greatest challenges and opportunities reside in the deep.
+Our greatest challenges reside in the deep.
 I can help you explore that unknown space.

-I will guide you through a process with specific goals over a time frame that you and I agree to.
-Our journey will be unlike other forms of coaching that tend to be episodic, tepid and unresolved.
+I guide you through a process with specific goals over a time frame that you and I agree to.
+Our journey is unlike conventional modes of self-discovery, which are often episodic and tepid lacking resolution.

-OUR SUCCESS depends upon your commitment and accountability to be open, honest and willing.
+OUR WORK TOGETHER AND ITS SUCCESS relies upon your commitment to be open, honest and willing.

-MY PURPOSE is helping others to live consciously in order to find the new beginnings.
+MY PURPOSE is helping others live consciously in order to find the new beginnings.

 MY INSPIRATION is our second oldest daughter Martha who passed away suddenly and unexpectedly in her sleep from natural causes.
 She was 23.
 Though quiet and shy she brought profound spiritual and emotional impact into the lives of hundreds.
-Despite her inherent shyness she was courageous, though I don’t think she knew it.
-As for me, I was too busy “being” a parent.
-Lost in my own illusion of what I thought was supposed to be, I failed to exist beyond my own assumptions of myself in Martha’s life in order to embrace the wholeness that Martha had achieved.
-It was only in the aftermath that I realized Martha had become the most successful person I have ever known.
+Despite her inherent shyness she was courageous, though I don’t think she knew that.
+As for me, I was busy ‘being’ a parent.
+Lost in illusion of what I thought was supposed to be, I existed inside my assumptions of myself in Martha’s life, missing the wholeness that Martha had achieved.
+Only in the aftermath with collaborative help did I realize that Martha had become the most successful person I have ever known.
 And thus began my journey.